Mholscher/debtors/doc/source/Createdebt.rst

 +------------------------+--------------------+-----------+----------+

 The debt will have a unique id, determined by the debtors system.

+The date of the bill is said to be optional, because after creation at first the date is not filled.
+It is set by the process of producing the notification to the client.
+See :ref:`notification`

 The debt will be detailed in lines.
 Each line will contain